eirrw/dotfiles/README.md

 ### tmux.conf
 Configuration for Tmux.
 Updates a few key areas like keybindings for better vim integration.
 Uses a powerline theme.

+Tweaks:
+ - Default terminal "screen-256color"
+ - Remapped prefix key and pane splits
+ - Reindexed windows for easy switching
+ - Use smart vim pane switching from [christoomey/vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator)

+### Simple (Suckless) Terminal
+A simple config.h for st.  Adjusts colors to use the Tango theme and selects the correct font.